AJAY-UARK/spiffs-mqtt-esp32-docker/flash-mqtt/README.md

-# Build a new binary file
+# Creating new binary for applications

 This part demonstrates how to build and run an **ESP32 application** that reads files from SPIFFS and publishes them to an MQTT broker.